aosabook/500lines/dagoba/dagoba.markdown

   while(done < max) {
     var ts = this.state
-    step = this.program[pc]                 // step is a pair of pipe type and args state = (ts[pc] = ts[pc] || {})         // this step's state must be an object
+    step = this.program[pc]                 // step is a pair of pipetype and args state = (ts[pc] = ts[pc] || {})         // this step's state must be an object
     pipetype = Dagoba.getPipetype(step[0])  // a pipetype is just a function
 ```